Piarco International Airport: North Terminal

 The North Terminal is the main passenger terminal built in 2001, handling all commercial passenger airline traffic.
 It has a total of fourteen jetway gates spread among two concourses, with a total of twenty-nine parking positions spread among the three concourses.
 The concourses are not strictly named, but are split among Caribbean Airlines and all other airlines.

-Gates 1-7 form the western concourse serving all international airlines.
-It contains 1 VIP lounge and is connected to the rest of the airport via the joint southern atrium.
-Gates 8-14 form the eastern concourse serving all international Caribbean Airlines flights.
-It contains the Club Caribbean lounge.
-Both concourses contain shopping and restaurants both in-concourse and in the joint atrium area.
-Both concourses are served by 1 security checkpoint located in the atrium outside the western concourse.
+The western concourse includes a VIP Lounge, four remote stands, and serves all international airlines through gates 1-7.
+This concourse is connected to the rest of the airport via the joint southern atrium.
+Gates 8-14 form the eastern concourse serving all international Caribbean Airlines flights, as well as the location of the Club Caribbean lounge and eight remote stands.

 The two concourses together form the international departures section of the airport, with a duty free mall area and panoramic views of the airfield and the Northern Range.
-The rest of the North Terminal consists of the check-in hall, public atrium, arrivals hall, local food court and the Tobago concourse, located just outside the check-in hall.
-The Tobago concourse strictly serves domestic flights to Tobago and as such does not require the same infrastructure as an international departure hall.
+The rest of the North Terminal consists of the check-in hall, public atrium, arrivals hall, local food court and the Tobago concourse, just outside the check-in hall.
+The Tobago concourse strictly serves domestic flights to Tobago and does not require the same infrastructure as an international departure hall, which is why there are just three parking positions.

 The check-in hall contains 82 ticket counter positions, where Caribbean Airlines occupies the eastern extreme desks and the western extreme desks (designated for Tobago), and all other airlines occupy the remaining counters.
 The arrivals hall has 4 baggage claim belts, rental car facilities and restaurants.
-It is connected to the public atrium just as the check-in hall.
 The public atrium itself is a social space consisting of fast food, shopping and seating underneath the largest glass dome in the Caribbean.
 It connects the international departures hall, Tobago concourse, arrivals hall and check-in hall.

-In total, the airport has twenty-nine parking positions laid out as follows: fourteen jetway parking positions spread among the international departures hall, three parking positions at the Tobago concourse, eight remote stands at the eastern end and four remote stands at the western end.

 South Terminal

 The south terminal now serves general aviation, cargo and helicopter flights.
-It has a total of fourteen parking positions as well as offices for the Airport Administration Centre and the Airports Authority of Trinidad and Tobago.
+It has a total of fourteen parking positions as well as offices for the Airport Administration Centre and the Airport Authority.